Tresky/crime-reporting-web/README.md

 3. Open your `.gitignore` file in the root directory.
 Paste the following lines in the bottom of the file.
 Note: it may be a hidden file, so you'll need to "show hidden files" in order to see it.
    - `.env`
    - `config/secrets.js`
+4. Now you'll need to setup PostgreSQL.
+Windows doesn't have an easy to use command-line tool like Linux and Mac.
+So, you'll have to use PgAdmin which should have been installed when you installed PostgreSQL.
+   - Open PgAdmin
+   - Click the 'power plug' icon to add a server.
+     - Name: `localhost`
+     - Host: `localhost`
+     - Port: `5432`
+   - Double-click the new server
+   - Right-click `Login Roles` and add a new login role.
+     - Role Name: `crime_user`
+     - Role Priveleges Tab: Check `Can Login`, `Inherit Rights`, and `Superuser`
+   - Right-click `Databases` and add a new database.
+     - Name: `crime`
+     - Owner: `crime_user`
+   - Right-click `Databases` and add a new database.
+     - Name: `test_crime`
+     - Owner: `crime_user`
 4. Test the server by running `npm start` in the root directory of the project and navigating to `localhost:3000` in your browser.
 If you have any issues, let Tyler know and he will help you get started.